 We help make Harvard a home by centering students in intergenerational learning communities where they connect with their housemates.

-We support Harvard’s unique residential system, which consists of 12 residential undergraduate communities (Houses) of 400-500 upper-level students and the Dudley Community (approximately 150 off-campus students, and the Visiting Undergraduate program).
+We support Harvard’s unique residential system, which consists of the Yard (the first-year dorms supervised by the First-Year Experience Office), the 12 residential undergraduate communities (Houses) of 400-500 upper-level students and the Dudley Community (approximately 150 off-campus students, and the Visiting Undergraduate program).
 We partner with Student Engagement and the Office of Undergraduate Education to support all aspects of a student’s journey through Harvard, whether academic, co-curricular, or personal.
 Finally, we serve as a central point of contact for important residential partners, from Harvard University Dining Services, the Office of Physical Resources, and the Harvard Transportation Services on matters relating to the College Community.

 We work to: